kanidm/kanidm/kanidm_book/src/frequently_asked_questions.md

 ## Why disallow HTTP (without TLS) between my load balancer and Kanidm?

-Because IDMs are one of the key elements of securing a network, and insecure connections to them are not aligned with best practice.
+Because Kanidm is one of the keys to a secure network, and insecure connections to them are not best practice.

 Please refer to [Why TLS?](why_tls.md) for a longer explanation.